Senterej

-Senterej (Amharic: ሰንጠረዥ sänṭäräž or Ethiopian chess) is a regional chess variant, the form of chess traditionally played in Ethiopia and Eritrea.
+Senterej (Amharic: ሰንጠረዥ sänṭäräž), also known as Ethiopian chess, is a regional chess variant, the form of chess traditionally played in Ethiopia and Eritrea.
 It was the last popular survival of shatranj.
 According to Richard Pankhurst, the game became extinct sometime after the Italian invasion of Ethiopia in the 1930s.
 A distinctive feature of Senterej is the opening phase – players make as many moves as they like without regard for how many moves the opponent has made; this continues until the first capture is made.
 Memorization of opening lines is therefore not a feature of the game.

 Rules

 Pieces

 Broadly, the pieces move the same way as in shatranj; however, there are regional variations.